 Every Umpire Will Be Notified Of The Stage Of The Squad That They Are Being Selected Into.

 There Will Be Movement Through The Stages Of The Squad During The Season Dependent On Performance, The Goal Is To Move From Junior Right Through To Senior.

-The Advanced & Senior Squad Umpires will be invited to attend 4 workshops of these to discuss more complex applications of the rules.
+The Advanced & Senior Squad Umpires will be invited to attend 4 workshops to discuss more complex applications of the rules.

 They Include A General Rules Forum; Discipline Workshop, Umpire Procedures And Protocols and Understanding how to read play and being consistent.
 The Only Umpires That Are Excluded From Attending The Discipline Workshop Are Those That Attend One At WANL Level.

 This is part of the program for the Advance & Senior Umpire Squad and are delivered free of charge.